+- 1 These regulations govern the following aspects of Ph.D. studies at the University of St.Gallen:

 - a) Ph.D. programmes;

 - b) special academic bodies;

-- c) admissions;
+- c) admissions:

 - d) programme structure;

 - e) examinations and their grading;

-- f) passes and repeats;
+- passes and repeats:

 - g) the award of the degree;

 - h) the rights and duties of supervisors and Ph.D. students;

-- i) quality assurance;
+- quality assurance; i)

+- implementation of short-term (academic) programmes3.